 In the ’70s, Streisand successfully married her musical and film acting interests.
-First in The Way We Were, a hit film with a theme song that became her first number one single, and then with A remake of the Judy Garland musical, A Star Is Born, which featured her second number one single, Evergreen, an effervescent perennial she co-wrote.
+First in The Way We Were, a hit film with a theme song that became her first number one single, and then with a remake of the Judy Garland musical (ie the version before the Gaga), A Star Is Born, which featured her second number one single, Evergreen, an effervescent perennial she co-wrote.

 From that point on, every album she released sold at least a million copies.
 In the late ’70s, she found recording success in collaboration: her duet with Neil Diamond, You Don’t Bring Me Flowers, hit number one, as did 1979’s No More Tears (Enough Is Enough), an epic disco stomper sung with the then-white hot Donna Summer.